 Students are responsible for living the tenets established in ISU’s Principles of Community: Respect, Purpose, Cooperation, Richness of Diversity, Freedom from discrimination, and the Honest and respectful expression of ideas.
 Visit ISU’s Principles of Community website (http://www.diversity.iastate.edu/principles-of-community)

 Class rosters are provided to the instructor with the student’s legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
+Please advise me accordingly early in the semester so that I may make appropriate changes to my records.

-Iowa State University is committed to proactively facilitating the well-being of all students.
-We welcome and encourage students to contact the following on-campus services for assistance regarding their physical, intellectual, occupational, spiritual, environmental, financial, social, and/or emotional needs:
+- Iowa State University is committed to proactively facilitating all students’ well-being.
+We welcome and encourage students to contact the following on-campus services for their physical, intellectual, occupational, spiritual, environmental, financial, social, and/or emotional needs:

-Students dealing with heightened feelings of sadness or hopelessness, thoughts of harm or suicide, or increased anxiety may contact the ISU Crisis Text Line (Text ISU to 741-741) or contact the ISU Police Department (515) 294-4428.
+- Students dealing with heightened feelings of sadness or hopelessness, thoughts of harm or suicide, or increased anxiety may contact the ISU Crisis Text Line (Text ISU to 741-741) or contact ISU Police Department 515-294-4428.

-Green Dot Project: A green dot is any choice, behavior, word or attitude that promotes safety for everyone and communicates utter intolerance for power-based personal violence in our Iowa State University community.
+- Green Dot Project: A green dot is any choice, behavior, word or attitude that promotes everyone’s safety and communicates utter intolerance for power-based personal violence in our Iowa State University community.
 A green dot is anything you do to make our community safer.
 What is your Green Dot?
 Visit the Green Dot – Student Wellness website (http://www.studentwellness.iastate.edu/greendot/).

 You are expected to treat your instructor and all other participants in the course with courtesy and respect.
 Your comments to others should be factual, constructive, and free from harassing statements.
 You are encouraged to disagree with other students, but such disagreements need to be based upon facts and documentation (rather than prejudices and personalities).
 It is the instructor’s goal to promote an atmosphere of mutual respect in the classroom.
 Please contact the instructor if you have suggestions for improving the classroom environment.
 It is preferable if students discuss issues directly with the instructor, however, students may also leave a note in the instructor’s mailbox.